MatthieuMv/openZia/README.md

 [**openZia's documentation page**](https://matthieumv.github.io/openZia)

+For any specific question (not convenient for an issue): matthieu.moinvaziri@epitech.eu

 # open.. what ?

 openZia is a C++ 17 cross-platform API for the 3rd year Epitech project **Zia**.